Collapsi is strongly solved: The game

 \section{The game}

-The rules for Collapsi are provided by the designer in an online document~\cite{rules} and in the game's introductory video~\cite{youtube}.
-The board is a set of 16 playing cards taken from a standard deck -- four aces, four 2s, four 3s, two 4s and two jokers -- shuffled and arranged into a $4\times 4$ grid, an example layout being shown in Figure~\ref{fig:board}.
-Each player takes a pawn (red or blue) and places it on a joker, then players take turns (\textit{plies}) to move with red going first.
+The rules for Collapsi are provided by the designer in an online document~\cite{rules} and in an online video~\cite{youtube}.
+In the final version of the game rules (version 1.3.1) the two players each control one coloured pawn, with the first player controlling red and the second player blue.
+The board is a set of 16 playing cards taken from a standard deck -- four aces, four 2s, four 3s, two 4s and two jacks -- shuffled and arranged into a $4\times 4$ grid, an example layout being shown in Figure~\ref{fig:board}.The red pawn is placed on the first revealed jack, the blue pawn on the second revealed jack.
+The players then take turns (\textit{plies}) to move with red going first.

-On a player's first turn they are on a joker, and may choose to move 1, 2, 3 or 4 spaces; on subsequent turns they must move exactly the number of spaces shown on the card they begin from, with ace representing 1.
+On a player's first turn they are on a jack, and must move their pawn 1 space; on subsequent turns they must move exactly the number of spaces shown on the card they begin from, with ace representing 1.
 Moving is done orthogonally and the grid is toroidal so that the top edge is joined to the bottom, and the left to the right.
 On a given move, a pawn may not enter a given space twice, and may not end its movement on the space occupied by the opponent's pawn.

 After a player's ply, the card they began from is turned face down and cannot be entered for the rest of the game.
 The first player who cannot make a legal move loses the game, which can therefore last at most 14 plies.